 Catalina appears to have remained a loyal servant to Katherine throughout the Queen’s time in England.

-Onyeka has published a new book about Africans in Tudor England, entitled Blackamoores: Africans in Tudor England, their presence, status and origins.
+Onyeka has published a book in 2013 about Africans in Tudor England, entitled Blackamoores: Africans in Tudor England, their presence, status and origins.

 This would then be our earliest record of a black person in Exeter – over five hundred years ago.